You can use Journeys to visualize and measure all of the different paths that users take through your product.

 What if you have a journey where users have multiple choices, or could choose not to do a step at all?

-Let’s say you’re running an ecommerce website and you’re trying to understand the impact of different features on your product details page.
+For example, let’s say you’re running an eCommerce website and you’re trying to understand the impact of different features on your product details page.
 You have a Virtual Try On feature and a View Reviews feature, but you’re not sure if they’re driving conversion rates, and if you should invest in adding more of these features.
-You could build out a journey that shows if users engage with those features, and what impact they have on conversion.
+You can build a journey that shows if users engage with those features, and what impact they have on conversion.

-Next, you would then build out the rest of the purchase journey by clicking Add step.
+Next, build out the rest of the purchase journey by clicking Add step.
 This might include Add to Cart, and Checkout for example.

 Exploring surprising paths with Top Events

-Curious about other paths users took?
-Once you have run a journey chart, the Top Events panel will show you the most common events users took after doing a particular step in a journey.
-This can help you better understand what your users are doing, and if there are alternate paths you should add to your journey.
+Once you have set up a journey chart, the Top Events panel will show you the most common events users took after doing a particular step in a journey.
+This can help you better understand what your users are doing and if there are alternate paths you should add to your journey.

 Adding a new path

 Curious about what your users are doing other than the paths you’ve set up?
 Click the gray Add+ path to surface what are common, autocaptured events that users do before or after a step.
 Hover above the results of your first step to see the Add+ icon.

 Click Add to journey to add that path to your journey immediately.